 The Wellington Recreation Commission leases a mailing system from Pitney Bowes.
 Since the Recreation Commission does not present capital assets in the financial statements, the lease is treated as an operating lease and the quarterly rent payment is shown as an expenditure.
-The agreement is from August 1, 2016 to July 30, 2018 and calls for payments of \$154 quarterly for 8 quarters.
-Payments totaling \$600.08 were made to Pitney Bowes Global in fiscal year ending June 30, 2019.
+It calls for payments of \$167.49 quarterly.
+Payments totaling \$669.96 were made to Pitney Bowes Global in fiscal year ending June 30, 2020.